-An extremely versatile musician, Vladimir divides his time between solo, chamber, orchestral and teaching work on both modern and baroque Cello.
-He has appeared as a concerto soloist in England and France, is a founding member of the Lakeside Trio, which has earned high praise for its “slow-burning, gripping” performances and made its debut at the Wigmore Hall in March 2012; he is also a founding member of the Musicians of London Wall, one of Britain’s early music groups to watch out for, which has appeared with much success in two editions of the Brighton Early Music Festival, as well as concerts throughout England.
-In September 2011 he founded the Hieronymus Quartet with three fellow postgraduates from the Guildhall, which was selected to represent the school in the 2012 Cavatina Intercollegiate Prize for Chamber Music, where it took both the main prize and the audience prize.
-In 2013 he was one of two young musicians selected by the Jumpstart Jr. Foundation, which loans him a beautiful baroque cello by Nicola Gagliano.
+An extremely versatile musician, Vladimir divides his time between solo, chamber and teaching work on both modern and baroque Cello.
+He has appeared as a concerto soloist in England and France, is a founding member of the Linos Piano Trio (formerly the Lakeside Trio), which has earned high praise for its “slow-burning, gripping” performances and made its debut at the Wigmore Hall in March 2012; in September 2011 he founded the Hieronymus Quartet with three fellow postgraduates from the Guildhall, which was selected to represent the school in the 2012 Cavatina Intercollegiate Prize for Chamber Music, where it took both the main prize and the audience prize, since when it has gone from success to success with glowing reviews.
+In 2013 he was one of two young musicians selected by the Jumpstart Jr. Foundation, which loans him a beautiful baroque cello by Nicola Gagliano, on which he played in the final of the 2013 York Early Music Competition with his Duo Domenico, which took the audience prize.

 His still short career has taken him to halls all over the world, including all of London’s major halls (Wigmore, Barbican, Royal Festival, Queen Elizabeth, Cadogan halls, King’s Place, Purcell Room, St Martin-in-the-Fields, St John’s Smith Square...), but also Amsterdam’s Concertgebouw and Musiekgebouw aan t’Ij, Tokyo’s Sumida Triphony Hall, Vienna’s Schönberg Center, and many more.
 He has shared the platform with Philippe Graffin, Daniel Phillips, Daniel Rowland, Pavlo Beznosiuk, Karine Georgian, Jean-Guihen Queyras, Alexander Baillie...